JEFFREY SCHWARZ

 — Twin Cities Pioneer Press

 A New York native, Schwarz is a graduate of the SUNY Purchase Film Department.
-His senior thesis documentary was Al Lewis in the Flesh, a short film profiling Al Lewis, famous for playing Grandpa on the television series The Munsters.
-The documentary, which observed the American pastime of celebrity adulation, led to Schwarz’s on-going interest in producing films about popular culture and Americana.
-His first job in the film industry was as an apprentice editor on The Celluloid Closet, Rob Epstein and Jeffrey Friedman’s film adaptation of Vito Russo’s seminal book.
-Schwarz’s work on this project would later bridge into the development of his own documentary about Russo.
+His senior thesis documentary, Al Lewis in the Flesh, profiled Al “Grandpa Munster” Lewis and sparked a lasting interest in films about popular culture and celebrities.
+His first job in the industry was as an apprentice editor on The Celluloid Closet, Rob Epstein and Jeffrey Friedman’s film adaptation of Vito Russo’s seminal book — a connection that would lead directly to his own documentary about Russo.